ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

 ~~~~

-PS: if you use MSNoise for your research and prepare publications, please
+PS: if you use MSNoise for your research and prepare publications, **please
-consider citing it:
+consider citing it**:

 **Lecocq, T., C. Caudron, et F. Brenguier (2014)**, MSNoise, a Python Package
 for Monitoring Seismic Velocity Changes Using Ambient Seismic Noise,